Maryland Route 382: Route description

 MD 382 begins at a bridge across County Line Creek, which forms the border between Charles and Prince George's counties.
 The road continues west into Charles County as Covington Road and then Poplar Hill Road past the Dr. Samuel A. Mudd House to Waldorf.
 MD 382 heads northeast as an 18 ft two-lane undivided road and intersects MD 381 (Brandywine Road) at the hamlet of Poplar Hill north of Aquasco, where the highway expands to 24 ft in width.
 The highway continues north parallel to the Patuxent River and crosses Black Swamp Creek, Full Mill Branch, and Rock Creek.
 The highway passes several units of Patuxent River Park, which encompasses some of the bottomlands along the river.
 MD 382 veers away from the river and passes the historic home Brookefield of the Berrys in the hamlet of Naylor.
-The highway crosses across Mataponi Creek, which flows into the Patuxent River between another unit of the Patuxent River Park and the Merkle Wildlife Sanctuary and Visitor's Center.
+The highway crosses across Mataponi Creek, which flows into the Patuxent River between another unit of the Patuxent River Park and the Merkle Natural Resources Management Area.